PhilippSalvisberg/sqldev/workshop/070_extend_toolbar/README.md

 ![Inspect Variables](./images/inspect_variables.png)

-Change String text from `Action Name:` to `Performing Action Named:`.
+Change String text on line 21 from `Action Name:` to `Performing Action Named:`.

 Press Ctrl-S to save the changes and deploy the changes immediatly to SQL Developer.